The Spanish Flu Pandemic, also know as the

 Samoan Islands in the Pacific Ocean were split between the

-United States, which controlled the
+United States, which controlled the eastern islands, and

 New Zealand, which had seized the western islands from